Here are some simple ways to take print screen on Mac system. If you are using Mac for the first time, these tips can be very helpful for you.

-The screenshot is a common feature of all the smartphones nowadays, but if you didn’t know this already, you can take a snip of your computer’s screen as well.
+The screenshot is a common feature of all the smartphones nowadays, but if you didn’t know this already, you could take a snip of your computer’s screen as well.

 If you are a Mac user, however, you would have noticed that unlike Windows, Mac does not come with a “print screen” button on the keyboard.

-This is done in order to simplify the keyboard and also because you can customize your actions depending on the type of screenshot that you want to take.
+This is done to simplify the keyboard and also because you can customize your actions depending on the type of screenshot that you want to take.

 Mac allows you to capture different portions of your screen by using a combination of different keywords shortcuts making it easier for you to snip exactly what you want.

 You can capture your entire screen or a small portion of it, depending upon your need.
 The screenshot is then auto-saved to your desktop.

 When a screenshot is taken, a complete image of the desktop along with the open and running applications is captured which is then dumped into a unique file on the Mac desktop.